 We have the following openings:

 Terrific opportunity for someone with a PhD or MD or similar doctorate who recently completed their degree or post-doc or wants to move into the policy arena.
 We are seeking an experienced professional with expertise in quantitative research who can interpret and “translate” research findings into compelling and persuasive information for the public, policy makers, and potential funders.
 A doctorate in epidemiology/public health, medicine, psychology, or closely related field is required.
 Excellent oral and written communication skills are required.
-Grant-writing skills are a plus. $45,000-50,000/year for full-time work for candidate with a doctorate or medical degree for full-time work, plus benefits, with exact salary dependent on time commitment (must be at least 32 hours per week).
+Grant-writing skills are a plus. $45,000-50,000/year plus benefits for full-time work for candidate with a doctorate or medical degree (must be at least 32 hours per week).

 Fellow: An MPH or ABD

 An MPH or ABD in epidemiology/public health, psychology, or closely related field is required.
 Other skills as described above.
 The starting salary is $35,000-40,000/year for a full-time position.

 The ideal candidate for either position will be attentive to details, well-organized, dedicated to health issues, have excellent oral and written communication skills, and work well individually and as part of a team.
 Preference will be given to candidates with the ability to critique quantitative research data on medical or public health issues and to explain it in an interesting way to a lay audience.
 This is a part-time (at least 32 hours/week) or full-time 6-month position, eligible for renewal or promotion after 6 months.
 You will work in a beautiful office a few blocks from the White House.

 We will fill this position asap, so do not apply if you are not available soon.
 To learn more about us, check out www.center4research.org and www.stopcancerfund.org.
 No calls please.
 Please send your resume and cover letter describing how your interests and expertise fits our work as soon as possible to firstname.lastname@example.org.
 Include your available starting date and numbers of hours per week in your cover letter.
 Please note: this is not a telecommuting position.